amsen20/masters-thesis/docs/evaluation/baselines.md

 #### Mutable Iterator

-A mutable iterator, borrows the list mutable, unlike consuming iterator does not change the list ownership.
+A mutable iterator borrows the list mutably, and unlike a consuming iterator, it does not change the list ownership.
 The following is the mutable iterator implementation:

 A mutable iterator borrows the list mutably and, unlike a consuming iterator, does not take ownership of the list.